UPPMAX/linux-command-line-102/docs/reflections/202512_course/README.md

 - [x] Add a simple example of what each tool does

 - A great course of a very good size (content-wise) and teaching tempo.
-  All things I have encontered and was not confident with have been covered incl. grep, Bash, awk!
+  All things I have encountered and was not confident with have been covered incl. grep, Bash, awk!
   The only desire is to keep the terminal window wide or something when sharing so that command lines are not wrapped